SusanLuebke/TR-N_coding_challenge/README.md

 Additional beyond scope features include:
 - Handles edge cases for sphere simulation
 - Handles the input of x, y coordinates and direction rather than static starting point of [0, 0], 'N'
-- Refectored with forEach for dry code
+- Refactored with forEach for dry code
 - Added cursory bones of obstacle function for future consideration

 ## Contributing